 I did some math and called her back because $1250/night actually isn't bad if you have 5+ families staying there!
 And because I asked (always always always always ask!) she even gave us an additional discount because we piggybacked off the work retreat which cut down dramatically on their cleaning costs.

 - Enough beds for everyone.
 If we had stayed in a hotel or condo, we wouldn't have been able to fit everyone.
-With such young kids that means we wouldn't have been able to hang out at night together.
-We figured, if everyone can fit under one roof you divide the cost which saves boat loads.
-In this case the house could sleep 45.
-In fact, ONE of the bedrooms has something like 12 beds in it!
+With such young kids, that means we wouldn't have been able to hang out at night together.
+We figured, if everyone can fit under one roof, then you divide the cost which saves boat loads.
+In this case, the house could sleep 45.
+In fact, ONE of the bedrooms has something like twelve beds in it!
 BEDS!
 We knew that it would be comfortable for all the families, even though they didn't know each other.

 - Enough room for lots of families.
 Again, the more families you have, the less your individual cost is!